-Report Insider Trading to the SEC; Earn an SEC Award
+Report Insider Trading to the SEC; Earn a SEC Whistleblower Award

 Individuals are liable for insider trading violations when they buy or sell a security in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security (see definitions below).
 Under the SEC Whistleblower Program, individuals are eligible for an award if they report original information about insider trading to the SEC and that information leads to a successful enforcement action with recoveries in excess of $1 million.
 Individuals can report insider trading to the SEC anonymously if represented by an attorney.